-This notion of inference (as Boghossian himself notes) is too restrictive if we assume that the relevant sense of "taking the truth of p to provide support for q" requires explicit endorsement of a proposition about warrant.
+This notion of inference (as Boghossian himself notes) is too restrictive if we assume that the relevant sense of "taking the truth of pto provide support for q" requires explicit endorsement of a proposition about warrant.
 In an everyday context, the thinker usually tracks the support relation in a less explicit way.
 For instance, she might be said to implicitly infer on some basis when her use of inference is counterfactually responsive to that basis.
 That is, if her evidence had suggested that the basis did not hold, she would not have been disposed to make the inference (or, in other cases, if her evidence had implied that the basis holds, she would still have been disposed to make the inference).
 Could a rat, on this implicit theory, count as inferring the location of a food source from an inductive generalization about past food locations?
 Since our aim is to pick out differences between simulation and inference across many kinds of thinkers, we'll adopt a permissive notion of inference that includes (non-human) animal thought.
 However, this definition will not capture everything that is sometimes called inference.
-Critically, we require the thinker to in some sense be in touch with the relationship between premises and conclusion, satisfying a weak form of condition (ii).
+Critically, we require the thinker to, in some sense, be in touch with the relationship between premises and conclusion, satisfying a weak form of condition (ii).

 Suppose our rat's judgment that the food is on the left is caused by past experience of food being on the left when a particular odor is presented at the start of the maze.
 In a case of inference, he represents these experiences, and these representations cause his subsequent judgment (satisfying condition i).
 However, we require something more.
-While our rat can neither report the basis of his judgment nor his endorsement of some support relation between this basis and a conclusion, he can act as if the implicit form of condition (ii) holds: for instance, he might put two kinds of similar experience together to infer a generalization, such as "odors are only correlated with food position when they are presented at a particular time."
+While our rat can report neither the basis of his judgment nor his endorsement of some support relation between this basis and a conclusion, he can act as if the implicit form of condition (ii) holds: for instance, he might put two kinds of similar experience together to infer a generalization, such as 'Odors are correlated with food position only when they are presented at a particular time.'

-What would it mean to act as if he wasn't making a genuine inference?
+What would it mean to act as if he weren't making a genuine inference?
 In this case, he might persist in turning to the left even when the context shifts, or fail to learn (or be responsive to) generalizations about his environment.
-Generalization and other forms of meta-learning are an function of a thought experiment.
-See also Lombrozo (forthcoming) for further discussion of the limitations of reduction.
+Generalization and other forms of meta-learning are an indication of inference because in order for this "learning to learn" (Harlow, 1949; Behrens et al., 2018) to occur, the rodent needs to do more than just be caused to go left based on some facts.
+What he needs is a sensitivity to the basing relation itself, which is to say he needs to infer.10 This point is not merely theoretical; as one example, purposes.
+Gendler (1998) rejects the latter, instead holding that the supposed hidden argumentative structure does not capture the epistemic function of a thought experiment.
+See also Lombrozo (2019) for further discussion of the limitations of reduction.